 Burrowing bettongs are one of Australia’s most endangered animals.
-They are thriving at Arid Recovery, for better and for worse.
+They have thrived at Arid Recovery, for better and for worse.

 What is Arid Recovery doing?